BlerifyPlatform/identity-contracts/DidSpecs.md

 Each identifier always has a controller address.
 By default, it is the same as the identifier address, but the resolver MUST check the read only contract function `identityController(address identity)` on the deployed [DID Registry smart contract](./contracts/identity/didRegistry/).

-This controller address MUST be represented in the DID document in the attribute `controller` and MUST be formated following the guidance as specified in the [DID Creation process](./DidSpecs.md#create)
+This controller address MUST be represented in the DID document in the attribute `controller` and MUST be formatted following the guidance as specified in the [DID Creation process](./DidSpecs.md#create)

 ##### Enumerating Contract events to build the DID document

 To construct a valid DID document, first find all changes in history for an identity:

-1. perform an eth_call to changed(address identity) on the [DID Registry smart contract](./contracts/identity/didRegistry/DIDRegistry.sol) to get the latst block where a change occurred.
+1. perform an eth_call to changed(address identity) on the [DID Registry smart contract](./contracts/identity/didRegistry/DIDRegistry.sol) to get the last block where a change occurred.
 2. If result is zero return.
 3. For the given block, filter events where